{{org_field_logo}}

 - HR Department: Maintains accurate records of requests, decisions, and justifications for regulatory and inspection purposes.

-9. Compliance with CIW Regulations
+9. Compliance with Welsh Care Home Regulations

 10. Policy Review

-This policy will be reviewed annually or in response to significant legislative changes, CIW guidance updates, or operational needs.
 Any modifications to the policy will be communicated to all staff members, ensuring continued alignment with best practices and regulatory requirements.

 Responsible Person: {{org_field_registered_manager_first_name}} {{org_field_registered_manager_last_name}}